Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 A failure indicator message signals a non-recoverable error condition for the current authentication exchange.

-The attributes field of the message MUST contain at least the Error Code attribute and MAY contain the Error Description field.
+The attributes field of the message MUST contain at least the Error Code attribute and MAY contain the Error Description attribute.

 #### Authentication Request